joealden/corum-docs/README.md

 that is built with `nodejs`.
 If you do not have `node` installed, install it now.

-This project is setup to use the `yarn` package manager instead of `npm`, the package manager that is bundled with node.
+This project is set up to use the `yarn` package manager instead of `npm`, the package manager that is bundled with node.
 If you do not have `yarn` installed, install it now.